How Do Travel Agents Make Money?

 Moving to Diversify Income

-Along with the loss of airline commissions, travel agents face the challenge of many major cruise lines' non-commissionable fees (NCFs).
 Yup, it's self-explanatory: They're miscellaneous fees that are not commissionable.
 While a cruise sale may be $2,000, it's possible only $1,400 of it will be commissionable.
-The kicker is that an advisor will still put a lot of elbow grease into booking those NCFs for their client.
+(That deserves a boo from you as the audience.)

 Travel agency business models (both corporate and leisure) are moving to become less dependent on commissions alone.
 Why the change?
 Not only did commissions from airlines and other vendors lower than in the past, but the industry has experienced huge industry and economic ups and downs including 9/11, recessions, and pandemics.
 (Am I missing any?
 PHEW, travel agents sure are resilient!)

 Commission income went on rollercoaster rides during these times.
 During the coronavirus pandemic, for example, advisors were working overtime canceling trips, bending over backward to get their clients home safe, spending oodles of time to keep up to date with constantly-changing travel regulations, and rebooking trips despite the fact that commissions came to a halt.
-That's right, they were working overtime for essentially no pay.
-These major pitfalls helped advisors realize the importance of diversifying revenue streams to help stabilize income.

 One solution for advisors to counteract diminishing commissions was to diversify their income by charging fees.